<- All posts

 Best all-in-one open source form builder

 Budibase is a form builder and more.
 It’s an open-source low code platform that gives you a database, automation workflows, authentification, and many more features out of the box.
-It can also connect to external data sources such as MongoDB, MySQL, PostgreSQL, Airtable, and more.
-You can also connect to a Rest API.
+It can also connect to external data sources, including all kinds of relational databases and NoSQL tools.
+You can also connect to a Rest API or a range of LLMs.

-The compilation of functionality makes it the go-to tool for building data-centric internal tools and forms.
-You can also create public and private forms (authentification).
+Budibase offers fully customizatble, autogenerated form UIs for connected data.
+You can also create public and private forms, with free SSO, visual RBAC, and more, making it the ideal choice for building secure forms.
 This is essential if you are building apps such as CRMs, approval apps, inventory lists.

 What’s unique about Budibase, is how you build the form using a GUI.
 The GUI strikes a good balance of being opinionated and flexible, allowing you to build beautiful looking forms with ease.
 For example, each input comes with built-in validation, accessible styling, and theming.